Prediction of defect properties in concentrated solid solutions using a Langmuir-like model: Limitations

+Our numerical calculations in this work assumes the simplest case, i.e. $m = 1$.
+Derivations of $p_{(c, \iota)}(\beta)$ for larger values of $m$ are combinatorically complex, however.
+This combinatorial complexity is not only a problem for analytical derivations, but are also problematic for energetics computations, where the number of necessary energies induces combinatorial explosion.
+Furthermore, any symmetry argument to lower the number of computations is at least nontrivial, if not impossible, since the variance in atomic environments significantly lowers the symmetry of the problem.
+As such, this more general approach is saved for a future work.

-Furthermore, sampling with a single well-equilibrated configuration might not be sufficient for small systems.
-For a full analysis, one should not only swap atom types at single sites, but also analyze all possible environments around those single sites.
-This is problematic for an \textit{ab initio} technique that introduces size constraints.
+Furthermore, sampling with a single well-equilibrated configuration might not be sufficient for small systems, since a small system might not well-sample different realizations of solid solution noise.
+This is problematic for an \textit{ab-initio} technique that introduces size constraints.

 We also implicitly assume that energetics are independent of temperature.
-However, it has been predicted that local quasi-harmonicity and anharmonicity both play a crucial role in vacancy formation thermodynamics in Al and Cu\cite{PhysRevX.4.011018}.
-Therefore, it might not be sufficient to only count microstates at $\SI{0}{K}$.
+However, it has been predicted that local quasi-harmonicity and anharmonicity both play a crucial role in vacancy formation thermodynamics in Al and Cu at sufficiently high temperatures\cite{PhysRevX.4.011018}.
+Therefore, it might not be sufficient to only count microstates at $\SI{0}{K}$, but also vibrational states.

-Lastly, the Cantor interatomic potential used in this work was not fitted to vacancy energetics.
+Lastly, the CoNiCrFeMn interatomic potential used in this work was not fitted to vacancy energetics.
 As such, we expect a limited ability of quantitative prediction of our model using this potential.
-However, any energy-calculating method can be used to get the necessary data to predict impurity concentration.
+However, any energy-calculating method can be used to get the necessary data to predict atom/defect concentration.
 Using the MolSSI Driver Interface library\cite{BARNES2021107688}, one can couple an \textit{ab initio} method to LAMMPS for easy reuse of our prewritten input files and data analysis scripts.
+While prior work has shown that MC-MD methods driven by \textit{ab initio} energy calculations provide great insight into chemical ordering\cite{Widom2014}\cite{10.1063/5.0069417}, it is worth noting that using an \textit{ab initio} method is much more computationally expensive, and care must be taken to properly anneal a sufficiently large system.